bullcitydave/pett.io/Readme.md

-## pett.io : The only pet page you'll ever need
+## pett.io : The only pet showcase you'll ever need